ChristopherKlay/StadiaEnhanced/translations.md

 # Translations

 ## Your language is currently not supported?
-If your language is not currently supported and no translation is available under [issues](https://github.com/ChristopherKlay/StadiaEnhanced/issues?q=is%3Aissue+label%3Atranslation+), you can help translate the exntesion by doing the following:
+If your language is not currently supported and no translation is available under [issues](https://github.com/ChristopherKlay/StadiaEnhanced/issues?q=is%3Aissue+label%3Atranslation+), you can help translate the extension by doing the following:

 1. Start up [Stadia](https://stadia.com/).
 2. Get your current language code via `document.querySelector("html").getAttribute("lang");` in the console (Ctrl+Shift+I).
 This will return the language code used by Stadia.